IBM/universal-connectors/filter-plugin/logstash-filter-postgres-ibmcloud-guardium/README.md

 5. Enter a name in the Connector name field.
 6. Update the input section to add the details from [Postgres.conf](Postgres.conf) file's input part, omitting the keyword *input{* at the beginning and its corresponding curly brace *(})* at the end.
 7. Update the filter section to add the details from [Postgres.conf](Postgres.conf) file's filter part, omitting the keyword *filter{* at the beginning and its corresponding curly brace *(})* at the end.
-8. The "type" field should match in the input and filter configuration section.
-This field must be unique for every individual connector added.
+8. The "type" fields should match in the input and the filter configuration sections.
+This field should be unique for every individual connector added.
+This is no longer required starting v12p20 and v12.1.
 9. Click **Save**.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.